Sharpen your organic chemistry skills with questions on functional groups, reactions, structures, and nomenclature!

 Characterized by alternating double bonds in a ring structure.

 The International Union of Pure and Applied Chemistry (IUPAC) established systematic rules for naming organic compounds.
+For a broader overview of how elements are organized, you might find our guide to periodic table groups helpful for understanding element properties.

 An atom or group of atoms is replaced by another atom or group of atoms.